Dermatology Residency Program

 Cleveland, OH 44195

-Our program is a four-year categorical program and as such, all of ur residents complete their PGY-1 year at Cleveland Clinic in either internal medicine or pediatrics.
+Our program is a four-year categorical program and as such, all of our residents complete their PGY-1 year at Cleveland Clinic.
 Staff and residents agree that this structure has many advantages including excellent training in general medicine, familiarity with the hospital and its electronic medical records system, and generation of many colleagues in fields other than dermatology.

-Thirteen four-week modules have been chosen to provide a well-rounded fund of knowledge in general medicine while providing exposure to fields of medicine and surgery that routinely have the most overlap with dermatology, such as rheumatology, endocrinology, and plastic surgery.
+Thirteen four-week modules have been chosen to provide a well-rounded fund of knowledge in general medicine while providing exposure to fields of medicine and surgery that routinely have the most overlap with dermatology, such as rheumatology, infectious disease and plastic surgery.

 The 13 modules include five modules of inpatient medicine with exposure to subspecialties including hematology and oncology, nephrology, and pulmonary and critical care medicine.
 Interns work side by side with residents on call to see admissions and take care of patient care issues as they arise.
 There is a daily cap of five admissions per team, with a total patient cap of 10 patients per intern.
 The maximum duration of a shift is 16 hours with at least 10 hours off between shifts, in compliance with ACCME regulations.